Mątowy Wielkie

 Mątowy Wielkie is a village in the administrative district of Gmina Miłoradz, within Malbork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km west of Miłoradz, 13 km west of Malbork, and 43 km south of the regional capital Gdańsk.
 The village of 353.

 The town was, in 1347, the birthplace of Saint Dorothea of Montau.
 Thus, a 14th-century Gothic church is located in the village which is located close to the Malbork Castle (Ordensburg Marienburg), the then the capital of the Teutonic Order's monastic state.
 For the history of the region, see History of Pomerania.